5 Simulation Control

 The probe’s attached file can be set and queried using:

-setAttachedFileName (String fileName);
+setAttachedFileName (String filePath);

 String getAttachedFileName ();